Suggestions

 The father of the Fitzgerald children and a career firefighter.
 Brian often serves as a foil to Sara.
 In contrast to her, he can view the situation from his children’s perspectives, making him both more perceptive and understanding than Sara at times.
 Yet Brian also escapes into his work to avoid dealing with the hardships surrounding his family.
 He can be kinder than Sara, but by the end of the story Sara proves to be the emotionally stronger of the two.

 The oldest of the Fitzgerald children and the most delinquent.
-Despite his tough exterior, Jesse is in reality a vulnerable and sensitive character.
+Despite his tough exterior, Jesse is a vulnerable and sensitive character.
 He uses his destructive behavior to mask a fundamental feeling of inadequacy.
 Jesse cannot save Kate, and he has never been able to forgive himself for that.
 In addition, he has often felt ignored by his parents, who focus their attention almost exclusively on Kate, and he acts out in part to gain their attention.

 The middle Fitzgerald child and the focal point of many of the novel’s events.
 Kate’s cancer is at the heart of the story, but she only narrates the prologue and epilogue.
 She has struggled with cancer nearly her entire life, and she appears to have come to terms with the fact that she might die.
 The reader sees glimpses of the girl Kate could have been, but for the most part her battle with cancer defines her character.